 The Garmin / PulsedLight LIDAR-Lite rangefinder is a low-cost optical distance measurement solution with a 40m range under most operating conditions, low power consumption, and small form factor.
-This sensor can be purchased from Sparkfun and these distributors and then technical info can be found here.
+This sensor can be purchased from many online retailers including Sparkfun.
+Technical info can be found here.

 Problems with the Lidar-Lite v1 & v2¶

 A number of problems have been found with the Lidar-Lite v1 & v2 and it is not yet clear if these issues are resolved in v3.
-Attempts to resolve these issues with the developers of the product have not been entirely successful.
+Attempts to resolve these issues with the manufacture have not been entirely successful.
 These notes serve as a warning to potential users.

 The problems are:

-- lockups when using I2C with the older “black-label” Lidars
+- Sensor lock-ups when using I2C with the older “black-label” Lidars

 - GPS interference with the older “black-label” Lidars